 What is Python?

 Python is a modern programming language.
-It is easier to learn and use than other non-scripting style languages like C#, VB, or C/C++.
+Python is sometimes called a scripting language or a glue language.
+This means python is used often to run a series of commands as a script or used to create links between two other technologies as a glue.
+It is easier to learn and use than other non-scripting style, compiled languages like C#, VB, or C/C++.
 Yet it is quite powerful.

 You may need Python if you want to: